Techarge/website/techarge/content/case_studies/emsx.md

 site_link: ["https://emsx.vet/"]
 featured_image: /images/Emsx-blog.png
 featured_image_alt: Emsx Logo with Mobile Version of the site
-logo: /images/emsx-logo-inverted.png
+logo: /images/emsx-logo-inverted.pngheir studies in th
-intro: EMSX - A Workflow systems enabling universities to coordinate Vet Students with work experience placements.
-The purpose of this platform is to assist Vet students undertaking their studies in the UK to find work experience placements as part of their extra murial studies.
-The site has a comprehensive list of all vet practises in the UK and allows students to search a given location and filter by requirements such as speciality or species.
-Vet students can create an account on the platform and save a list of their favourite vet practises as well as apply directly to each practise either on mobile or desktop.
-The site was built and launched in record time ( less than 6 months from initial design through to implementation, testing and deployment).
-We used a range of tech including Wagtail/Django to allow for easier management of vet practise information mixed with Svelte in the frontend to provide the map functionality.
+intro: EMSX is a  Workflow systems enabling universities and Vet practices to coordinate Vet Students with work experience placements.
+The site was built and launched in less than 6 months from initial design through to implementation, testing and deployment.
 technology: ["wagtail","django","svelte","tailwind" ]
 ---
 ## Functionality and Features